lg-bot/import-test/README.md

 ## Pairing Exercise

-As part of the interview portion of this assessment, you will be pairing on a new feature with your evaluator.
+As part of the interview portion of this challenge, you will be pairing on a new feature with your interviewer.

 **DO NOT COMPLETE THE FEATURES LISTED BELOW.** They are here simply so that you can see what _kinds_ of things you may be asked to build during your interview.

-These are the possible features that your assessor may choose from to pair with you on (you will not know which one they'll choose until your interview):
+These are the possible features that your interviewer may choose from to pair with you on (you will not know which one they'll choose until your interview):

 #### Profile Features